josrenato/biomaglab.github.io/content/en/authors/pedro/_index.md

 ---
 # Display name
-title: Thais Marchetti
+title: Pedro Cadamuro

 # Full name (for SEO)
-first_name: Thais
+first_name: Pedro
-last_name: Marchetti
+last_name: Cadamuro

 # Username (this should match the folder name)
 authors:
-  - thais
+  - pedro

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Doctorate Student
+role: Undergraduate Student

 # Organizations/Affiliations
 organizations: